google/WebFundamentals/src/content/en/fundamentals/performance/rail.md

 **Goals**:

-* For first loads, load the page and be [interactive][tti] in 5 seconds or less on mid-range mobile devices with slow 3G connections.
+* Optimize for fast loading performance relative to the device and network capabilities that your users use to access your site.
+Currently, a good target for first loads is to load the page and be [interactive][tti] in 5 seconds or less on mid-range mobile devices with slow 3G connections.
 See [Can You Afford It?
 Real-World Web Performance Budgets][Budgets].
+But be aware that these targets may change over time.
-* For subsequent loads, load the page in under 2 seconds.
+* For subsequent loads, a good target is to load the page in under 2 seconds.
+But this target may also change over time.

 <figure>
   <img src="images/speed-metrics.png"